• Skip to primary navigation

 Accounting and Finance Department Roles and Links with Other Departments

-What’s it: The accounting and finance department is concerned with planning, managing, and controlling financial resources, including managing records and information related to business finances.
+What’s it: The accounting and finance department is the business function that involves managing the company’s money.
+It is concerned with planning, managing, and controlling financial resources, including managing records and information related to business finances.
 In addition, the department is responsible for ensuring effective and efficient financial management to support the company in achieving its goals.
 This department also performs the necessary financial controls to support all business activities.

 What does the accounting and finance department do?
 Handling payroll, financial reporting, and budgeting are examples.
 In addition, this department also takes care of accounts receivable and payable, bookkeeping, legal compliance, and financial control.

 In a small business, this department may not be a separate area but run in conjunction with other functions.
-This is because they do not have the resources to support the function separately.
+This is because the business does not have the resources to support the function separately.

 But, on the other hand, in large businesses, the accounting and finance departments are separate areas.
 They have sufficient resources and can hire specialists.
 The team has specific duties and jobs to oversee how the business maximizes and spends its money and takes steps to control its finances.

-What are the two main objectives of the accounting and finance departments?
+Two main objectives of the accounting and finance departments

 The accounting and finance department plays an important role in a company.
 Those are key areas besides operations, human resources, and marketing departments.
 In addition, this department fulfills two main objectives within the company.